(2018 Filing Season)

 General Tax Provisions:

-Income tax returns are due this year on April 18, 2016 unless an extension is filed and taxes are paid by that date.
+Income tax returns are due this year on April 17, 2018 unless an extension is filed and taxes are paid by that date.
+Please contact us if you believe that you will need an extension for filing 2017 taxes.

 Again this year, Internal Revenue Service has increased its scrutiny of returns filed, to ensure that fraudulent claims and false deductions are less likely to be missed.
 The following areas on a return are likely to increase audit scrutiny: